UNEDLabs/rip-spec/README.md

 # rip-spec
-Specification of the Remote Interoperability Protocol
+Specification of the Remote Interoperability Protocol for Online Laboratories